Just What Is This?

 Just click the orange links to learn more about all these sites.

 NEWEST: Old mine entrances?
 What about the sites on.
 Historical.
 What book might help you in fossil finding? on Book Reviews Learn a disadvantage of a prospecting club on...
 Other Clubs.
-December's newsletter just posted on Newsletter! getting caught up soon.
+January's newsletter just posted on Newsletter! getting caught up soon.
 Have you looked at the drop down buttons on the rock page?
 There are more elements than just one aspect.
 What metalloid can be mined in Montana that helps with microelectronics? check it out on...
 Rocks.
 Make plans to head to Butte mid October; a mining symposium coming you don't want to miss here .
 A stone can help you balance your energies of life on.
 Educational.
 Find a site that shows blow by blow evidence of just how the dinosaurs disappeared in a flash.on...
 Fossils.
 Try a small, easy book to check out your rock passion on.
 Book Reviews.
-Want to grow you own crystals? or See what kind of fun a kid can create making fake rock people on: Kids.
+Want to grow you own crystals? or What about dogs and rock hounding?: Kids.
 Will the bull trout reign supreme (NOPE!!)or will the USFS come up with an alternative plan for a culvert?
 Now just who uses dredges in our state? see who .....
 Latest News What about checking in on a rock and mining symposium? or What about not getting dirty or leaving town to find rocks on...
 Treasure Hunting 2018 Video on a quick tool to make gravel bucket gathering speedy.
 Tools of the Trade.
 See what lore you might swallow if you have a hankerin' to on...
 Prospecting Stories Can one get a prospecting tip at a show?...
 Prospecting Tips.